LunaY0Yuki/cs124/docs/design.md

 ## Lab 5
 We asked our user to mainly test the login functionality and the sharing feature.
 The login UI is intuitive for the user because she is familiar with the Google login pop-up.
 The user was also easily able to identify where the log-out button is, and she finds the display of the logged-in email to be helpful.
 In terms of the sharing feature, the user was able to immediately recognize that the icon on the top right corner.
 Overall, the pop-up sharing modal looked intuitive for the user.
 The user understood that in order to share, she needed to entire the email of whomever she wanted to share the list with because the textbox had the placeholder "Enter Email: ".
 The user could also easily identify which list is being shared and the owner of the current list because there is a share icon next to the list name in the sidebar, and the top right button of a collaborating list would display the owner's email if the user is not the owner.
 The user also helped us check our app's synchronization across different users.
 While the app's overall behavior looked understandable, she was surprised that when you create a new list item on one screen, the item list with an empty name field would appear on the other screen.
 When she was editing the new item's name on one screen, the other screen would not update the text field yet.
 The other screen would only be updated after she had clicked out of the text field on this screen.
+For another user, we had two windows side by side with one window logged into our (Celine and Yuki’s) email and another for the user to login with their Gmail.
+This way, they can explore the list sharing abilities and see how well the data updates between windows.
+Upon using Google login, the user said it worked as expected.
+After logging in, the user clicked into an existing list and explored the sharing feature of the app from our account.
+She first typed in her email to add herself as a collaborator in our list and made the list showed up correctly and indicated that it was shared with her, which she confirmed.
+However, she was able to add “collaborators” that are not valid email addresses.
+It would be best to work on verifying that an entry in the text box that adds collaborators is a valid email address and is also a Gmail account, and display an error if so.

 # Challenges We Faced